 Not only could you switch electricity suppliers, but also gas.

 All energy suppliers in the Irish market are competing for new customers, and as such, they are still offering enticing discounts.
-So, despite prices on the rise, it’s still worthwhile making the switch.
+So it's worthwhile making the switch.

 Simply head over to our energy comparison page to begin reviewing the options available to you from all major energy suppliers nationwide.
 Whether you’re looking to compare electricity, gas, or dual fuel deals, bonkers.ie has you covered.